 | Evaluation | Execution plan | Query result | Physical operators, I/O |

-A query tree (also called a query evaluation tree) is a tree data structure that represents a relational algebra expression.
-Leaf nodes are relations (tables), and internal nodes are relational algebra operations (σ, π, ⋈, etc.).
+A query tree (also called a query evaluation tree) represents a relational algebra expression.
+Leaf nodes are relations, while internal nodes perform operations such as selection, projection, and join.

 Example: For the query SELECT name FROM students WHERE age > 20: